 What is your refund policy?

 If, on the first day of the course, the candidates skiing/riding ability is determined to be below the level required for participation, the candidate will be asked to leave the course and may be granted a partial refund.
 Candidates are strongly advised to seek confirmation of their ability at their local snowsports school by requesting a lesson with an NZSIA/SBINZ certified Instructor or Examiner.

 Course numbers may be limited and registrations will only be accepted on receipt of completed registration form (or online registration) accompanied by full payment.
 Full refund (less 5% administration fee) will be given if notice of withdrawal is received in writing five days or more prior to start of a course.
 If you are sick or injured within five days of the start of the course you must contact firstname.lastname@example.org as soon as possible to be considered for a refund.
 A medical certificate will be required.
 All other refunds are at the discretion of the course manager.

-Registrations must be received less than 10 days prior to course start date.
+Registrations must be received at least 10 days prior to course start date.
 NZSIA/SBINZ reserves the right to limit, cancel or postpone courses if circumstances warrant.
 Full refunds will be given in the event of a course cancellation.